CogitatorTech/gaggle/docs/examples/README.md

 ## Examples

-This directory contains DuckDB SQL scripts that show usage patterns of the Infera extension.
+This directory contains DuckDB SQL scripts that show usage patterns of the Gaggle extension.
 Each file is self‑contained and can be executed in the DuckDB shell (or via `duckdb < file.sql`).

 ### Prerequisites